 The leader of the Central Organisation of Finnish Trade Unions (SAK) underlines the it is important that there is a political response to the record high electricity bills.
 He states that support should be targeted to low-income earners and those hardest hit by the price hike.

-The Finnish confederation of Industries (EK) has commented on the government’s budget stating that they understand the spending increases in exceptional circumstances.
-However, they remain critical to the increasing fiscal debt.
+The Finnish Confederation of Industries (EK) commented on the government’s budget stating that they understand the spending increases in exceptional circumstances.
+However, they remain critical of increasing fiscal debt.

 Citation